casey/just/README.md

 make: `test' is up to date.
 ```

 `make` assumes that the `test` recipe produces a file called `test`.
-Since this file exists and the recipe has no other dependencies, `make` thinks that it doesn’t have anything to do and exits.
+Since this file exists and the recipe has no other dependencies, `make` thinks that it doesn't have anything to do and exits.

 To be fair, this behavior is desirable when using `make` as a build system, but not when using it as a command runner.
 You can disable this behavior for specific targets using `make`'s built-in [`.PHONY` target name](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html), but the syntax is verbose and can be hard to remember.
 The explicit list of phony targets, written separately from the recipe definitions, also introduces the risk of accidentally defining a new non-phony target.
 In `just`, all recipes are treated as if they were phony.

 Other examples of `make`'s idiosyncrasies include the difference between `=` and `:=` in assignments, the confusing error messages that are produced if you mess up your makefile, needing `$$` to use environment variables in recipes, and incompatibilities between different flavors of `make`.

-### What’s the relationship between Just and Cargo build scripts?
+### What's the relationship between Just and Cargo build scripts?

 [`cargo` build scripts](http://doc.crates.io/build-script.html) have a pretty specific use, which is to control how `cargo` builds your Rust project.
 This might include adding flags to `rustc` invocations, building an external dependency, or running some kind of codegen step.